 By connecting all computers via digital technology, the internet has succeeded in forming a global platform for the transparent transmission, exchange, analysis, and processing of digital information.
-As a result, digital information has been brought online and networked to form a globally distributed cyberspace.
 This is not merely a digital space.
 Instead, this cyberspace is made up of diverse individual digital spaces combined in an autonomously distributed fashion.
-This cyberspace gives rise to a space that differs from that of the real world.
-The term IoT (Internet of Things) has recently come into frequent use, but the concept had already been around since the time that the internet first appeared.

-With a view to the staging of the 2020 Olympics and Paralympics in Tokyo, a new IT strategy for Japan has been formulated, and there is a crucial need to push ahead with efforts to make social infrastructure more sophisticated and smarter with the internet and Cyber-First as cornerstone.
-Expectations are on WIDE Project to contribute to the global community based on the results of its various research & development activities.
-Deliberations at the ICT Ministers’ Meeting led to a declaration at the G7 Summit held in Ise-Shima during May and June 2016 of the crucial role that the existence and development of a transparent internet play in the advancement of the global digital economy and of the need for the expansion of cybersecurity, and efforts are constantly being made to instill this thinking and direction into the global mindset.
-The task of enhancing the quality of “trust” offered by the internet is recognized as a priority amid the internet’s broad penetration throughout our society and the availability of commercial internet services.
+New IT strategies are being formulated with a view to the staging of the 2020 Olympic and Paralympic Games in Tokyo, and we must push forward with the task of making social infrastructure smarter and more sophisticated in a way consistent with internet and cyber-first principles.
+Given the internet’s broad reach throughout society and the availability of commercial internet services, the task of enhancing the quality of trust offered by the internet is regarded as a priority.
 Because the internet is now so widespread and acts as a basis for industrial and social activity, governments seek to tighten their control over the internet for national security considerations and reasons.
 This trend appears to be gaining momentum not only in the likes of China and Russia but across the entire world.
 From this perspective also, it would seem crucial that we remain acutely aware of the importance of maintaining and developing environments apt to creating and forming the knowledge and experience to independently design, implement, build, and operate global research & development networks, and that we reaffirm the responsibilities that WIDE Project shares with all of its member organizations.
 Against this backdrop, WIDE Project must develop and expand the global network environment and set in motion a new stage of research & development.

 WIDE Project is operated as a consortium of academic and industrial partners.
 By offering an environment geared toward practical and applied research—which differs from the objective-based research common to business organizations and fundamental research found in academic circles, where creativity and originality are sought—WIDE Project has been able to achieve results that go beyond those of conventional research institutions.
-This is a research model unique to WIDE as a defining element, and it is essential that we further develop and maintain this approach to our research.
+This is a research model unique to WIDE as a defining element, and part of its genetic code, and it is essential that we further develop and maintain this approach to our research.

 In closing, I would like to express my sincerest gratitude to all those individuals and organizations that have supported the activities of WIDE Project and to ask for your continued participation, cooperation, guidance and encouragement.
 With your help and cooperation, I am excited at the prospect of having this opportunity to work together with you all to explore new fields and strive towards the realization of safer, more secure social infrastructure.